 - Enable secure logins and add directive for secure URL.

 Add the following directive to the config.txt file to enable secure login: Option ForceHTTPSLogin Add directive in the config.txt for the secure resources, for example: H https://naturalmedicines.therapeuticresearch.com Restart EZproxy service $ sudo service ezproxy restart

 That’s it, our EZproxy server is now using free HTTPS certificates issued by Let’s Encrypt for secure logins.

 Let’s Encrypt will only issue certificates for 90 days for some good reasons but this comes as quite a shock to administrators who are used to 1-3 year renewal periods.
 The idea is that renewal will be automatic so that you will only need to manually deal with certificates when first issuing them or when making changes to domain names.
-Unfortunately for the EZproxy server, we have one step that I have not been able to automate.

 - Stop the EZproxy service and perform a dry-run to renew certificates without making a real request.
 You should get a message that the test succeeded.